dongyp13/Non-Targeted-Adversarial-Attacks/README.md

 If you want to attack other models, you can replace the model definition part to your own models.

+### Dataset
+We use a subset of ImageNet validation set containing 1000 images, most of which are correctly classified by those models.
+Our dataset can be downloaded at [http://ml.cs.tsinghua.edu.cn/~yinpeng/adversarial/dataset.zip](http://ml.cs.tsinghua.edu.cn/~yinpeng/adversarial/dataset.zip).
+You can alternatively use the NIPS 2017 competition official [dataset](https://github.com/tensorflow/cleverhans/tree/master/examples/nips17_adversarial_competition/dataset).

 ### Cleverhans
 We also implement this method in [Cleverhans](https://github.com/tensorflow/cleverhans/blob/master/cleverhans/attacks.py#L454-L605).